 Plus you must have higher scores, 75 or higher with Dun and Bradstreet.
 This score just confirms you pay your bills on time.
 Fleet credit is for everything to do with business vehicles and can be used at multiple locations.
 Its uses include fuel purchases, and vehicle repair work and maintenance.

 As you keep building more business credit, you’ll get approvals for more high-limit accounts.
 Many loans will ask for a personal guarantee and credit check for approval.

-And you will need well over 20 reported accounts, a bigger number of employees, and higher revenue and profits to get loans without these.
+And you will need even more reported accounts, a bigger number of employees, and higher revenue and profits to get loans without these.
 Being responsible with fleet credit will lead straight to getting vehicle financing.